DoctrHexaplague/MindOS/README.md

 # MindOS
-How the mind works &amp; how to overcome mental suffering
+how the mind works &amp; how to overcome mental suffering